IAmTomahawkx/Streamlabs-Chatbot-doc/slcb/core_functions.rst

 -------
 The Discord tab will allow you to activate specific functionality to work in Discord in regards to Timers, automatically assigning a role to everyone and even announcing when you go live.

-More on Discord can be seen in the :ref:`faq`
+More on Discord can be seen in the Faq

 .. _users:
-.. _faq:

 Users
 -----